Hi, it’s Tani from the Kamiuma store.

 ・・・

-I was a bit disappointed since it’s not what I imagined, but “the Rachel Bike” totally makes sense for me and I was even impressed.
+I was a bit bummed at first, since it’s not what I had imagined, but “the Rachel Bike” totally makes sense for me and I was very impressed with the concept.

 “A road bike for those who doesn’t need a drop bar.”

-There’s the word “flat-bar road bike” which is common among cyclists and it’s certainly needed, but the manufacturers don’t make them much.
+Flat-bar road bikes are pretty common among cyclists and it’s certainly needed, but the manufacturers doesn’t really make them.

-A non-drop lightish fast bike with a basket and a kickstand, isn’t it the best, is it?
+A non-drop light, fast bike with a basket and a kickstand.
+Sounds like an incredible bike to me.

 -Like all Rivendells, it fits racks, too, but it’s not a touring bike.
 YES you can tour on it, but we designed it for road riding with minimal loads—say, up to ten pounds.
 Easily fendered, so you can ride it all year long.

-I see, it seems to be not a camping bike with racks and panniers.
+I see.
+Not a camping bike with racks and panniers.

 -It’s not a trail bike, hillibike, touring-camping bike.
 It’s a super versatile road bike or Country Bike.
 Of course you can carry light loads with it, but if your plan is to put the biggest racks and panniers and loads wherever the bike seems to allow it, then get a Clem, Atlantis, or Appaloosa.
 Maybe a Sam.

-Product descriptions always tend to be too much sales talk, but they’re so honest with their models.
+Product descriptions in general tend to be too “salesy”, but they’re so honest with their models.

 -45mm with fender, so a hair bigger without fenders.
 BUT it’s still a road bike, so don’t put fat knobbies on it and thrash it on trails.
 It’s a practical, fun, all around, commuting, shopping, group-riding, road bike for upright handlebars.